- Career presentations

 Targeted materials can be developed for a range of needs, including:

-- information on specific and transferrable skills developed in majors and how they relate to world of work;
+- information on specific and transferable skills developed in majors and how they relate to world of work;

 - contributions to departmental publications such as handbooks, newsletters and brochures